Your Step-by-Step Travel Planning Guide

 Remember your rights

 In many countries, food establishments are legally required to provide allergen information or accommodate reasonable requests.
-Don’t hesitate to be polite but firm if your needs aren’t being taken seriously.
+Don’t hesitate to be polite but firm if your needs aren’t being taken seriously but don’t forget that rules can vary between country, don’t assume its the same as what you’re used to.

 Quick Tips to Improve Your Advocacy Skills